-These days I am mom to more than just one.
-I now also have a very handsome stepson, a darling daughter and am expecting our newest addition in a few weeks time.
-Oh how things have changed!
-I LOVE being celebrated as their mother.
+These days I am mom to more than just one and I LOVE being celebrated as their mother.
 I cherish what that means to them and to me.

 It is for this very reason that I love and fully support the Embrace #MothersDayConnect initiative.
 To think that there are hundreds of teenage girls, around the country, who like me joined our motherhood tribe feeling overwhelmed, ill-equipt and unworthy of celebration!
 I know how that feels.

 It is with this in mind that I would like to encourage you to share Mother’s Day, this year.
 No, we don’t need you to make a grand gesture, or give a lecture, or collect money.
 We’re simply asking you to help us let as many new moms, around the country, know that: “I see you.
 I see your baby.
 Thank you for your sacrifice, Mama, and Happy Mother’s Day!”

 Mothers based in Port Elizabeth, Cape Town, Joburg and Durban will be offering up one hour of their Mother’s Day to simply sit with a new mom – one woman to another – and make her feel less alone.
 Your smile and kind words are more powerful than you think!